 Tongue and lip ties are a fairly common condition and can be diagnosed as early as a few days old.
 Some people are able to function with their tongue or lip ties while others will require a correction to aid in relatively “simple” activities such as breastfeeding, speaking and eating.

 For many mothers breastfeeding can be extremely difficult, painful, and frustrating.
 Though many factors play into successful breastfeeding, numerous breast feeding specialist note tongue and lip ties as the frequent cause of breastfeeding difficulties.
-Releasing the restrictive tissue can allow an infant the ability to properly latch.
-This greatly increases their efficiency of feeding and greatly decreases a mother’s discomfort.
+Releasing the restrictive tissue can allow an infant the ability to properly latch and this greatly increases their efficiency of feeding and greatly decreases a mother’s discomfort.

 Children Older Than 2:

 Our office is pleased to offer this service to infants and children.
 With the use of a laser this procedure is only a few minutes long and relatively painless.
-If you have any questions or would like your child to be evaluated by Dr. Neste and her team please don’t contact us.
+If you have any questions or would like your child to be evaluated by our pediatric dental team, please don’t hesitate to contact us.